sencha/electron-demo/README.md

 ### Run The `setup` Script

+If you are on Mac OS X or Linux, run this command first (at the root directory):

+    $ chmod +x ./setup

-To reinitialize the Sencha Cmd workspace and application, run this command at the root directory:
+Now to reinitialize the Sencha Cmd workspace and application, run this command:

     $ ./setup ~/sencha-frameworks